theengs/decoder/docs/participate/adding-decoders.md

 - "max" the maximum allowed value
 - "abs" absolute value

-`lookup` This specifies a lookup table for any decoded "string_from_hex_data" string.
+`lookup` This specifies a lookup table for any decoded "sfhd" string.
 If the string is defined in the table its related string will be assigned to the property.
 If no matching hex string is present the property is defined as not decoded.

 ```
  "state":{
-    "decoder":["string_from_hex_data", "manufacturerdata", 10, 2],
+    "decoder":["sfhd", "manufacturerdata", 10, 2],
     "lookup":["01", "initialising",
               "02", "idle",
               "03", "running",